 A root canal involves the removal of an inflamed nerve or an infection inside a tooth.
 This procedure is needed when the nerve tissue inside a tooth has become irritated, infected or necrotic.
 Many things can affect your nerves, including deep filling placement, deep cavities, a crack or outright fracture, or trauma to the tooth.

-If you are experiencing severe localized pain in a tooth, prolonged sensitivity to heat or cold, tenderness to touch and chewing, discoloration, or tenderness in nearby bone and gum tissues, you may have a tooth that needs a root canal.
-Also be aware that the need for a root canal can be discovered, without any symptoms, in a routine dental exam if pathology in X-ray images is found around the tooth roots.
+If you are experiencing severe localized pain in a tooth, prolonged sensitivity to hot or cold, tenderness to touch and chewing, discoloration or tenderness in nearby bone and gum tissues, you may have a tooth that needs a root canal.
+The need for a root canal can be discovered, without any symptoms, in a routine dental exam via X-ray images, which is why 3-D X-rays are so important.

-Dr. Binkowski can usually perform a full root canal, core buildup and crown prep in one appointment; however, this varies on the complexity of the tooth and can take longer.
-Prior to getting you numb, Dr. B will take a high-resolution 3D X-ray image so he can see inside the tooth to reduce missing any canals during the root canal.
-After administering local anesthesia, he places a rubber dam over the tooth for isolation.
-A small access is made into the tooth to reach the anesthetized nerve tissue, which is then removed.
+Our dentists can usually perform a full root canal, core buildup and crown prep in one appointment; however, this can take longer based on the complexity of the tooth.
+Prior to numbing, the dentist will take a high-resolution 3-D X-ray image to see inside the tooth, which reduces the chance of missing any canals during the procedure.
+After administering local anesthesia, the dentist will place a rubber dam over the tooth for isolation and make a small access into the tooth.
+This lets the dentist reach the anesthetized nerve tissue, which is then removed.
 Diluted disinfectant rinses the inside of the pulp chamber and canals, and the tooth is sealed with a sealer and rubbery material.
-The inside of the crown of the tooth is rebuilt with white resin, and then the tooth is prepared for a crown to protect it from future fracture.
-Dr. B will go over the procedure with you in more detail prior to your appointment as well as any anesthesia options.
-If you are extremely apprehensive about having a root canal, consider IV sedation.
-We are the only office in the greater area that offers IV sedation (both moderate and deep) with root canals.
+The inside of the tooth’s crown is rebuilt with white resin, and the tooth is prepared for a crown to protect it from future fracture.
+Story City Dental will review the detailed procedure and anesthesia options prior to your appointment.
+If you are apprehensive about having a root canal, we offer IV moderate and deep sedation with root canals.